-Getting into the Sport: Started skiing at age two… Got into slopestyle when he was 12… Grew up in a family of skiers, but started slopestyle when a friend skiing the park inspired him to do more… Odds and Ends: Nickname: ABM… Enjoys surfing and going on adventures… Studying business online through Athabasca University as a part-time student… Likes to buy locally made souvenirs during his travels… Favourite motto: There is no limit!
-Don’t let anyone put one on your goal!
+Getting into the Sport: Started skiing at age two, inheriting his passion from his grandfather… Got into slopestyle when he was 12… Grew up in a family of skiers, but started slopestyle when a friend skiing the park inspired him to do more… Outside Interests: Loves surfing and tries to do it as much as possible… Also enjoys wakeboarding, mountain biking, going on camping expeditions… Odds and Ends: Nickname: ABM… Favourite motto: If you don’t believe it, it won’t happen!

 |2014 Sochi||Skiing - Freestyle||Slopestyle - Men||12|